 If you choose to make one, there is a good article, Make your Own Paper Chuck and Pen Holder, written by Dave Arnold.
 There is also a good article on an alternative method for holding the pen/pencil, written by John Hermann.

 Images courtesy Jon Magill

-A video showing one in use is below.
+Some videos showing one in use are below.